 The "Electrical Equipment (Safety) Regulations 1994" require that electrical equipment must be safe for humans and domestic animals, but also must not cause damage to property.
 Electrical equipment that satisfies the requirements of the 1994 Regulations must have the "CE marking" affixed to it.
+The Electrical Equipment (Safety) Regulations 1994 were revoked on 8 December 2016, but continue to apply to relevant products placed on the market prior to this date.

 Electrical safety in workplaces is specifically legislated for over and above the general duty of care owed by employers to their employees and members of the public under the HSW Act.
 The Electricity at Work Regulations 1989 establishes general principles of electrical safety.
-The Regulations not only require employers to prevent electric shock, but also have regard to all foreseeable risks.
+The regulations not only require employers to prevent electric shock, but also have regard to all foreseeable risks.
 These should include the suitability, design, construction and installation of electrical equipment for specific tasks.

-12.2.2 Actions to comply
+Actions to comply

-The School will take all necessary steps to comply with the above Regulations.
-The School recognises that they have to introduce a formalised system of maintenance for all electrical systems.
+The School will take all necessary steps to comply with the above regulations.
+The school recognises that they have to introduce a formalised system of maintenance for all electrical systems.

-- The School will ensure that fixed electrical installations are inspected and tested by a competent person at least every 5 years. - The School will prepare an inventory of all electrical apparatus used in the School and this will be routinely inspected and tested and an appropriate register kept.
+- The school will ensure that fixed electrical installations are inspected and tested by a competent person at least every 5 years. - The school will prepare an inventory of all electrical apparatus used in the School and this will be routinely inspected and tested and an appropriate register kept.
 All such apparatus will be visually inspected at the start of each term and any defects rectified.
-Where pupils bring electrical equipment onto the School premises, the School will write to the pupil's parents to the effect that the School expects all equipment to be to a high standard of manufacture and maintenance. - Portable Appliance Testing is carried our annually by a suitably experienced external contractor under the supervision of the Premises Manager.
+Where pupils bring electrical equipment onto the school premises, the school will write to the pupil's parents to the effect that the school expects all equipment to be to a high standard of manufacture and maintenance.

+• Portable Appliance Testing is carried our annually by a suitably experienced external contractor under the supervision of the Premises Manager.

-12.3 GAS SAFETY
+GAS SAFETY